zetechmoy/microsec-challenge/README.md

 I found https://github.com/Vibhuti-B/NILM which also helped me to understand data.

 3) I was more confident on my initial idea and i started to implement my first idea.
 It seems like my main idea was almost the same as the github implementation that's why you will find some similarities.

 `python3 pretrain.py`

 To compute data and store them in data/ so we don't need to compute it each time we train.

 4) **(part2_keras/)** I then chose my intelligent framework.
 I started with deep learning using keras even if there isn't a lot of data.
 I used keras to simply implement my models.
 I created two models for PCs : very simple push forward neural networks with onehot encoding output to have classification problem.
 Almost the same thing for temperature sensor but i had to modify the network model because this is a binary classification on the contrary of PCs network which is categories classification.
+It's not sequences predictions so i did'nt use LSTM-Like layers and it's not Image/Text predictions that's why i didn't use Convolutional Networks.

 #### Accuracy
 `pc1_model accuracy 75,6%`